yiruyang2025/Liver_Donor/README.md

 <br>

-> To address the above fundamental fallback we propose ★ Liver Predictor, a SSL model for liver transplantability prediction under extreme data scarcity.<br>
+> To address the above fundamental Drawback, we propose ★ Liver Predictor, a SSL Model for liver transplantability prediction under extreme data scarcity.<br>

 <br>